-In addition to helping companies save on the costs of on-premise cloud hosting, IVR platforms decrease the average cost per call by up to 30%.
+In addition to helping companies save on the costs of on-premise cloud hosting, IVR platforms decrease the average cost per call.

 Since your small business will need to pay for inbound calls by the minute, it makes sense that a system that decreases the need for additional calls will save you serious money.